Quality since 1922

 Filter

 The hearing of babies and toddlers is not yet fully developed and is therefore particularly sensitive.
-They also perceive noise and sounds louder than adults.
-Even noises above 85 decibels, e.g. at a football match or rock concert, at the airport or during fireworks, can cause hearing damage.
-Our hearing protection models SilentGuard Baby and SilentGuard Kids prevent hearing damage and your little darling can accompany you everywhere.
+They perceive noise and sounds louder than adults, especially noises above 85 decibels, e.g. at a football match or rock concert, at the airport or during fireworks, which can cause hearing damage.
+Our hearing protection models SilentGuard Baby and SilentGuard Kids prevent hearing damage so your little darling can accompany you everywhere without danger.

 WHAT DAMAGE DOES NOISE DO TO EARS?

-Children who are exposed to constant noise have physical and psychological problems.
+Children who are constantly exposed to noise frequently develop physical and psychological problems.
 The spectrum ranges from delays in learning to speak and read, to reduced motivation to learn, to increased blood pressure and sleep disorders.

-Another typical cause of hearing damage in young children is a blast trauma, caused for example by firing toy guns near the head.
-But continuous exposure to music can also lead to irreversible hearing damage in children.
+Another typical cause of hearing damage in young children is blast trauma, caused by single instances of loud noise exposure such as firing toy guns near the baby's head or fireworks.
+Continuous exposure to music can also lead to irreversible hearing damage in children.

 HOW MUCH NOISE CAN CHILDREN TOLERATE?